SajadRahimi1/Face-Recognition/README.md

 # Image-Processing
-Face Cognization With Opencv in Python3
+Face Recognizer With Opencv in Python3

 For install Requirement: